La Gomera ~ the first months

 Although earlier in December I enjoyed watching the start of the Atlantic Challenge (https://www.taliskerwhiskyatlanticchallenge.com/), the world's toughest row.
 Contestants row across the Atlantic Ocean from the Canaries to Antigua.
 Incredible!

 We have 3 weeks off during the holiday, which I find unnecessarily long especially if I have no peace at home to relax or money to be somewhere else.
 For 2 weeks I had absolute nada social interaction and no one to speak to.
-I had a little online chat in a form of texts but nothing else that would have made me feel that I mattered.
-Over Christmas, I sank into deep loneliness.
-I felt so alone and vulnerable.
+I had a little online chat in the form of texts but nothing else that would have made me feel that I mattered.
+Over Christmas, I sank into deep loneliness and isolation.
+I felt incredibly alone and vulnerable.
 I cried for two days, felt the pain out and then I scraped myself up and went for a hike.
 I instantly felt better in nature.
 So I went again and again.
 Each time I went a little bit further and higher.
 I don’t know why I feel so alone and depleted in the city.
 Is it the unhappy people or the lifeless things (buildings, cars, electronics) around me?
 I know I have this deep loneliness feeling within me that breaks to the surface from time to time.
 I think I wrote about it before.
 I am not quite sure why I have this feeling.
 It comes from a very deep place, it may be a very early memory that I can’t recall.
 Abandonment.
 Disconnection.
 A deep loss.
 Or family’s pain.
 I know that my mum lost her brother when I was in her tummy.
 He died just two months before I was born.
 Maybe I carry my mum’s pain.
 I also used to connect this feeling to my twin but I don’t know anymore.
 I wish I knew better!
 In that dark place, I wrote this: “I totally understand why people take drugs.
 If I took drugs, I would overdose now.”
 It’s like I channel someone else's pain and suffering.
 And then there's this "empaths feel about everything and they can cry a lot about anything until they transition into understanding more about the law of attraction, and then they transition into the mastery of their own empathy, then they transition into not allowing themselves to feel bad about anything and to understand everything has its place in the world in the way it is and that there's a reason for everything that is beyond a human understanding..."
 Twin Flame Consciousness

 I’ve signed up for an Ayahuasca retreat in January and I will try to focus on this issue to clear it out.
 I will let you know what happens.